 If your office chair wheels are removable, this will be your first step.
 The chair wheels might unscrew on the sides.
 If not, the wheels might just pull off with a tight grip.
 Ask someone else to hold the chair when you pull off the wheels.
 It’s possible the wheels may need to be pried off the base of the chair with a screwdriver.
 Be firm but gentle to avoid damaging the wheel and base area, the place it connects, and the chair itself.

 If you find your office chair’s wheels will not budge, you can work on the wheels while they are still in place with some of the more detailing types of tools you have gathered.

 When your Office Chair Wheels Won’t Roll

 Dirt, dust, and yes, hair will clog up office chair wheels.
 The build-up over months and maybe years will put a damper on your chair’s rolling ability.
 When you have finally had enough of the poor movement, you will want to disassemble the wheel mechanisms as much as you can as mentioned above.

 From there you can begin cleaning and detailing your wheels to help make movement smooth again.

-2. Clean your wheels and wheel attachments with cleaning solution, a wet rag, and a toothbrush.
+- Clean your office chair wheels and wheel attachments with cleaning solution, a wet rag, and a toothbrush.
 Scrubbing them well now will keep them clean longer.

 And, voilà!
 You will be back to rolling around your desk easily in no time!

-The easiest way to keep your office, retail business, and workspace clean on a regular basis is to hire a professional team to clean.
+The easiest way to keep your office clean on a regular basis is to hire a professional team to clean.
 Let us do the cleaning work for you – either on a regular schedule or for your one-time cleans.
 Click here to learn more about the janitorial services we can help you with.